 To test the how well it distribute heat and how well it heats up, I perform a toast test where I place a piece of toast in the center than weight it down with a meat pounder.
 I heat up the pan for a total of 2 min then see the color of the toast.

 The end result of this test is very good.
-I tested multiple 8 inch skillet to see what performance difference each pan has.
-This pan, came out on top in terms of heat distribution.
-As you can see from the picture, the color is almost perfectly distributed throughout the toast.
-Weight/Darkness ratio was also excellent, for such a heavy pan, it heated up fairly quickly.
+This pan is the best in terms of heat distribution.
+You can see below that the color is almost perfectly distributed throughout the toast.
+The Weight/Darkness ratio was also excellent for a pan of this weight.

-Regardless, this should show you why copper cookware aficionado love the old vintage thick copper frying pans.
-If it was not for the weight and price I have no doubt that these cookware will be a lot more prevalent in today’s market.
+I think I lucked out with this pan.
+Finding a 2.5 mm thick 8 inch copper pan is really rare these day, especially with a tin lining.
+This was a one off thing that accidentally got sent out for sale.
+It conducted heat well and it had a near perfect heat distribution.
+This should show you why collector buy the tin lined model.
+If it was not for the weight and price I have no doubt that these cookware will be a lot more prevalent.
 The closet thing you can get now are the Mauviel M’tradition line.

 I hope you enjoyed this Mauviel Frying Pan Review.
 If you would like to see more, please visit our Pots and Pans Review page.